NGOs in West Africa: Impact of African national non-governmental organizations (NGOs) in West Africa

 Non-governmental organizations, NGOs can work in different capacities but essentially are designed to work autonomously from the government at either local, state, national, or international levels.
-In this section, the focus will be national NGOs in West Africa.
 Overarchingly, NGOs are meant to be, "formal..., non-profit..., self-governing..., voluntary..." organizations.
 This description will help provide a foundation for how these characteristics are applied to West African national NGOs.

 In the 1980s, West African countries- such as Ghana, Côte d'Ivoire, and Liberia- were pushed to implement "neoliberal economic reforms" and had begun doing so.
 Later in the 1990s, the three countries made efforts to implement "democratic reforms".
 While these countries tried, the lasting effects of colonization destabilized the states' capacity to provide for its citizens; therefore, highlighting non-state organizations, like NGOs, to fulfill the peoples' need for basic resources.
 The region's colonial history prompted the increased creation of non-state sources of support, which has been similarly replicated into modern-day.
 This increased need of non-state resources has led to, "... new inequalities of access and complex mechanisms of accountability for African citizens...".

 This colonial legacy has not only increased the need for non-state resources but also has made it difficult for West African/African national NGOs to work.
 As a result, national NGOs engage in "grey practices" where they promote state accountability but also engage in corruption.
 This example shows how the region and continent continues to be impacted by European colonization years later.

 One way in which West African national NGOs have developed over time is how they obtain financial aid for their organizations.
 Given the limited research concerning West African NGOs, scholarship about West African national NGOs and their ability to adapt to the evolving financial aid system in less accessible.
 However, West African national NGOs- specifically Ghanaian NGOs- are quite active and, "...are innovating, adjusting, and responding in various ways to remain sustainable".
 In the 1990s, international donors decided to focus their donations to national NGOs instead of international NGOs or state governments because national NGOs were perceived as well-structured vehicles to serve local communities and not as prone to corruption.
 In recent years the perspective of national NGOs in West Africa has changed, and they have been criticized for prioritizing their Western donors over the local communities they serve.

 West African national NGOs have provided support to their corresponding country's education sectors and infrastructure.
 For example, in Ghana, religious NGOs assist with, "... public infrastructure development, such as building schools, roads, wells, and boreholes".
 National NGOs can help bridge disparity gaps that national governments have not been able to reach and remedy.

 Examples of West African national NGOs will be listed down below divided by Human Rights, Finance and Development, Health, and Environment based organizations made to promote change within their corresponding sectors.